Paullllllllllllllllll/ChronoTranscriber/README.md

 ### Troubleshooting

 - **OPENAI_API_KEY Not Set:**
-  Ensure the `OPENAI_API_KEY` environment variable is properly configured before running the application.
+  Ensure the `OPENAI_API_KEY` environment variable is properly configured before using GPT-based transcription tasks.

 - **Missing Configuration Files:**
   Verify that all necessary YAML configuration files are present in the `config/` directory.